 E. Scott Warren

 Dr. Warren’s additional academic activities include a number of national and international presentations, book chapters, and research articles in peer-reviewed journals such as Counseling and Values, Professional School Counseling, Contemporary Psychology, The Humanistic Psychologist, and Constructivism in the Human Sciences.
 His research interests include: counseling theory and theoretical integration, psychotherapy process and outcome, philosophical foundations of psychotherapy, artist’s issues and creativity, mindfulness in psychotherapy, and the history of ideas and psychological systems.
 Utilizing an integral approach, he draws upon a broad repertoire in his individualized, client-centered style, including current empirical research on behavioral change processes; relevant issues from neurobiology and the philosophy of mind; and evocative themes adapted from the arts and humanities, ranging from the classical to the contemporary.
 A longtime Zen practitioner, he has over 25 years experience in the Soto and Sanbo-Kyodan traditions.
-He resides in Chapel Hill with his wife and young daughter, and enjoys balancing his professional endeavors along with his passions for music, parenting, nutrition, physical fitness, martial arts, and the outdoors.
+He resides in Chapel Hill with his wife and daughter, along with three cats, and enjoys balancing his professional endeavors along with his passions for music, parenting, nutrition, physical fitness, martial arts, and the outdoors.